JumpGateio/JumpGate/resources/docs/dev/basics/helper-methods.md

 <a name="numbers"></a>
 ## Numbers

+> {info} These are all methods that will help you with common number tasks.
+They are found in `helpers/numbers.php`.

 ### toRomanNumeral($number)

 As the name suggests, this will convert your number into string roman numerals.

 <a name="strings"></a>
 ## Strings

+> {info} These are all methods that will help you with common string tasks.
+They are found in `helpers/strings.php`.

 ### classify($value)